31 Weeks Pregnant

 - PDF: Body Positions and Postures – 22 pages

-You might think you know everything about birthing positions but trust us, you don’t know!
+You might think you know everything about birthing positions but trust us, you don’t!
 Why is that?
 Because like the misuse of the Pelvic Floor exercises that should never be done in the last 24 weeks pregnant, most of the positions you see on wall charts don’t work for many women because they know nothing about their own body.
-Once you’ve learned the Bony Pelvic and Soft Pelvic skills in LESSONS SIX AND SEVEN, you will more confidently know what positions YOUR baby will like.
+Once you’ve learned the Bony Pelvic and Soft Pelvic skills in LESSONS SIX AND SEVEN, you will know what positions YOUR baby will like.
 In other words, positions should be chosen by how your baby responds (you’ll learn these skills in another lesson) rather than the ones you like.